NU-ITS/Exhibit/README.md

 **edu.nebraska.ImageViewer.dataCheckTimer** (optional) <br />
 Time (in seconds) between checks for updates in the CSV file.
 The default time is set to 180 seconds. <br />
 **edu.nebraska.ImageViewer.defaultBackground** (optional) <br />
-This value can be set to "DefaultBackgroundNoLogo" in order to remove the MDM Image Viewer logo from the default background image. <br />
+This value can be set to "DefaultBackgroundNoLogo" in order to remove the MDM Image Viewer logo from the default background image. <br />**edu.nebraska.ImageViewer.defaultDescription** (optional) <br />Replace the AirPlay description with a custom one. <br />**edu.nebraska.ImageViewer.defaultSubtitle** (optional) <br />Replace the AirPlay subtitle "CHOOSE THIS APPLE TV" with a custom one. <br />

 *Sample configuration preferences:*